hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 It is also possible to provide additional meta-data at the time the server is created by supplying a Base64 encoded string as the *user_data* parameter to [Create Server](#createServer).
 This string can be retrieved using the URL `http://169.254.169.254/latest/meta-data/user-data`.
 All linux public images in the HP Cloud contain a package called CloudInit which can be used for early initialization of the instance from *user_data*.

-#### 2.1.5.3 CloudInit #### {#Section2_1_5_3}
+#### 2.1.5.3 <a id="Section2_1_5_3"></a> CloudInit
 [CloudInit](https://help.ubuntu.com/community/CloudInit) is a set of scripts that are run when an image boots.
-These scripts are provided by an Ubuntu package that is installed  in the public images provided by HP Cloud.
+These scripts are provided by an Ubuntu package that is installed  in the public Linux images provided by HP Cloud.
+(CloudInit is not supported for Windows images.)
 The scripts are controlled by a configuration which is described in [cloud-config](http://bazaar.launchpad.net/~cloud-init-dev/cloud-init/trunk/view/head:/doc/examples/cloud-config.txt).
 The configuration is the result of a merge of information from multiple sources including config files stored in the image, configuration parameters on the kernel command line, configuration information provided by Nova and configuration information provided by the user when creating the instance.
 In the HP Cloud, the latter two sources of information come from the EC2 metadata service which provides information, such as the hostname, determined by the environment along with *user_data* specified by the user at the time an instance is created.

 The scripts that are run by CloudInit perform a number of different tasks including: